Key takeaways

 Other therapies

-Though they’re not the first-line treatment for ED, your healthcare provider may recommend other therapies like penile injections or medical devices such as a penis pump or penile implant, depending on the severity of your condition and other individual factors.
+Though they’re not the first-line treatment for ED, your healthcare provider may recommend other therapies, depending on the severity of your condition and other individual factors.
+Examples include:

 Unlike oral medications, penile injections can cause erections without any other sexual stimulation.
 Injecting ED medication directly into the penis dilates the blood vessels so that the penis fills with blood, triggering a spontaneous erection.

 As for medical devices for ED: A penis pump is a non-surgical device that works by manually boosting blood flow to the penis.
-Penis implants (also known as penile prosthesis) are surgically inserted in erectile tissue and can be either bent upward or inflated (depending on the type) to create erections.
+Penis implants (aka penile prostheses) are surgically inserted in erectile tissue and can be either bent upward or inflated (depending on the type) to create erections.

 Bottom line